edomora97/ibuilder/README.md

 ### Supported features
 - Deriving any struct with named fields (not `struct Foo(i64)`)
-- Help messages for the fields from the _first line_ of the rustdoc
 - Default values for the fields
 - Nested structures (i.e. custom types)
 - Supported field types: all numeric types from rust, `bool`, `String`, `char` and `Vec<T>`